bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

   - Larsa and Reddas: average of the two highest level characters + 2 levels
   - Vossler: average of the two highest level characters + 4 levels
   - *Example*: You have a party of levels 14, 14, 15, 15, 15, 16.
 Vossler joins.
 His level will be 19 because 4 plus 15 (15 and 16 average rounded down).
+- Chain level notes:
+  - ***TODO***: Fill out details here on building chain level and its intricacies
+- Zone out glitch: This is something that may be key for you to build chain on certain enemies that only appear once in an area.
+When killed, this monster won't spawn again until you leave the area and return.
+If you leave a zone while a monster is dying but before the Exp and LP appear on screen, the chain will increase but the monster won't be considered "killed" so it will reappear when you return to the zone.
+  - There are a couple of instances were this is really useful for achievements so I will call out using the zone out glitch.
+For example, using Dustia to chain reaper type monsters for getting Nightwalker's very rare drop.

 ### Jobs